- All News

 “It was really devastating for them,” Clinton recalls.
-“And it gave me a close-up look at how money and power and politics go together, and sometimes in a really negative way.
-That ignited me into wanting to do more in politics and I went back and immediately declared for political science, which is what led me to my next internship.”
+“And it gave me a close-up look at how money and power and politics go together—and sometimes in a really negative way.
+That ignited me into wanting to do more in politics and I went back campus to immediately declare for political science, which is what ultimately led me to my next internship.”

-Clinton still carried a torch for medicine and the study of natural sciences like biology, but it was political science where he wanted to—and felt he could—make an impact.
-As he cemented this shift, he made new plans, opting to pursue internships at the State Department in D.C. and the Michigan Legislature in Lansing instead of shadowing at a hospital, and later finding fulfillment as a Foreign Service Officer rather than in a health focused career.
+Clinton still carried a torch for medicine and the study of natural sciences, but it was political science where he wanted to—and felt he could—make an impact.
+As he cemented this shift, he made new plans, opting to pursue internships at the State Department in D.C. and the Michigan Legislature in Lansing instead of shadowing at a hospital, and later finding fulfillment as a Foreign Service Officer rather than in a healthcare or medical career.

 For students like Clinton, in-the-field experiences in the form of internships, whether in-person or virtual, are learning moments that can transform a student’s vision of their life and offer enduring insights and learnings that can make career decisions that much clearer.